Querying Gold namespace

-This page provides best practices and recommended approaches for querying and using the Gold layer efficiently.
+This page provides best practices and recommended approaches for querying and using the Gold namespace efficiently.

 Query foundations

-Every Gold layer query needs a solid foundation.
+Every Gold namespace query needs a solid foundation.
 These practices help you build queries that stay consistent as metadata changes and perform well at scale.

-What to do: Begin every query with the ASSETS table, then join to specialized views as needed.
+What to do: Begin every query with the assets table, then join to specialized tables as needed.

-Why it matters: ASSETS table is your central catalog.
+Why it matters: assets table is your central catalog.
 It contains core metadata for every asset (tables, dashboards, columns, etc.) in one place.
-Starting here gives you a complete view before you add governance, lineage, or quality details.
+Starting here gives you a complete view before you add quality, glossary, or relational details.

 How to implement: